-Mexico gas protests, looting leave 2 dead, 600 arrested
+Mexico gas protests, looting leave 2 dead, 700 arrested

 The country’s business chambers said the combination of highway, port and terminal blockades and looting this week forced many stores and businesses to close and threatened supplies of basic goods and fuel.
+The scenes of mass lootings came as parents faced the last shopping day to get presents for their children before the Jan.
+6 Epiphany or Three Kings Day holiday.

 Mexicans were enraged by the 20 percent fuel price hike announced over the weekend as part of a government deregulation of the energy sector.
-Protesters began blocking highways and gas stations and some people have broken into stores to carry off merchandise.

-Authorities said one policeman was run over and killed and another was seriously injured when they tried to stop robberies at a gas station in Mexico City.
-Police in the capital said they had arrested 76 people for looting about 29 stores.
+While acknowledging the anger, President Enrique Pena Nieto said Thursday he would forge ahead anyway with the deregulated price scheme, which would do away with fuel subsidies and allow gasoline prices to be determined by prevailing international prices.

 Most Read Stories